 Being both Disruptive and agitating, leadership will naturally make people uncomfortable, at least until they begin to see for themselves that they are being led to a place of advantage.

 If a man calls himself a leader but does not cause Disruption by initiating movement, then he is not practicing leadership.
-He might be doing something else, like managing or engaging in politics, but he is not leading.
+He might be doing something else, like managing or governing, but he is not leading.
 He is a leader in name only until people begin to follow him to an advantageous place that he has visualized and articulated to them.
-A leader influences movement to advantage.
+A Leader is a person who influences movement to advantage.

-The degree to which a leader is able to influence movement is dependent upon his level of skill.
-People will follow a leader when he is in the room.
-People will continue to follow a good leader when he has left the room.
-But only a great leader is able to influence movement to advantage even after he has died.
-That is a legacy leader, and he is a rare breed whose legacy is built upon love.
+The degree to which a Leader is able to influence movement is dependent upon his level of skill.
+People will follow a Leader when he is in the room.
+People will continue to follow a good Leader when he has left the room.
+But only a great Leader is able to influence movement to advantage even after he has died.
+That is a legacy Leader, and he is a rare breed who leaves a legacy that is built upon love.

 All great Leaders aspire to leave a legacy.
 Leadership is a difficult skill to master, requiring desire, commitment and love.
 Having paid for that skill with blood, sweat and tears, great Leaders have the natural inclination to pass on what they have learned and to be remembered for it.
 This yearning is what creates their legacy.
 It comes from the Leader’s love for his followers and his sincere desire to see them obtain advantage.